 A project's flight status may be either nominal, provisional, or denied.
-The default flight status of any team is from the project onset "denied", until project deliverables, and ultimately a successful Flight Readiness Review and Flight Safety Review, convinces the technical jury to upgrade the flight status of teams.
+The default flight status of any team is from the project onset "denied", until project deliverables, and ultimately a successful Flight Readiness Review and Flight Safety Review, convinces the EuRoC officials to upgrade the flight status of teams.

+1) Nominal:

+A project assigned nominal flight status meets or exceeds the minimum expectations of this document and reveals no obvious flight safety concerns during flight safety review at the competition.

+2) Provisional:

-- 1) Nominal: - A project assigned nominal flight status meets or exceeds the minimum expectations of this document and reveals no obvious flight safety concerns during flight safety review at the competition. - 2) Provisional: - A project assigned provisional flight status generally meets the minimum expectations of this document but reveals flight safety concerns during flight safety review at the competition which may be mitigated by field modification or by adjusting launch environment constraints.
-Launch may occur only when the prescribed provisions are met. - 3) Denied: - Competition officials reserve the right to deny flight status to any project which fails to meet the minimum expectations of this document or reveals un-mitigatable flight safety concerns during flight safety review at the competition.
+o A project assigned provisional flight status generally meets the minimum expectations of this document but reveals flight safety concerns during flight safety review at the competition which may be mitigated by field modification or by adjusting launch environment constraints.
+Launch may occur only when the prescribed provisions are met.

+3) Denied:

+o Competition officials reserve the right to deny flight status to any project which fails to meet the minimum expectations of this document or reveals un-mitigatable flight safety concerns during flight safety review at the competition.